ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v8.0/022-basics/0223-basics-measurementsandvalues.md

 //Or fetch all measurements of this part with measured values var fetchedMeasurementsWithValues = await DataServiceClient.GetMeasurementValues( partPath );
 {% endhighlight %}
 This is the simplest way to fetch measurements and the associated measured values as the unfiltered method returns all measurements of the specified part.
-Each measurement then contains a `DataCharacteristicDto` objects linking values to characteristics.
+Each measurement then contains a `IReadOnlyDictionary<Guid, DataValueDto>` *Characteristics* linking values to characteristics.
 Since this can result in a large collection of results you have the possibility to create a filter based on different criteria.
 This can be done by using `MeasurementFilterAttributesDto` which is derived from `AbstractMeasurementFilterAttributesDto`:

 <img src="/PiWeb-Api/images/v6/measurementFilterAttributes_model.png" class="img-responsive center-block">